1. Timelines

 • The cosmic expanse still bears the scars of the Eldari’s war, where fragments of their ceaseless struggles continue to ripple through space and time.

 • The Plane of Khaos and Void of Infinitum exists as a shadow of the cosmos, a place where only Khaos thrives.
-Yet despite their chaotic nature, the Plane of Khaos plays an integral role in the cosmic order, functioning as the argent energy source that gives the stars their form.
+Yet despite their chaotic nature, the Plane of Khaos plays an integral role in the cosmic order, functioning as the argent energy source that gives the very stars their form.

 The Twilight of Creation